Open primary navigation menu

 Mobile Dropdown Button

-CMSV 603 Sexual Misconduct and Reporting
+UMSV 603 Sexual Misconduct and Reporting

 Policy Name: Sexual Misconduct and Reporting

-The College defines sexual misconduct to include sexual exploitation, sex-based harassment, sexual assault, stalking, and relationship violence of a sexual nature.
+The University defines sexual misconduct to include sexual exploitation, sex-based harassment, sexual assault, stalking, and relationship violence of a sexual nature.
 Sexual misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual misconduct can be committed by men or by women, and it can occur between people of the same or different sex.
 Sexual harassment, including sexual violence, is a form of sex discrimination.
-Any member of the College community who encourages, aids, assists, or participates in any act of sexual misconduct against another is in violation of the College policy, Title IX, and Article 129-B.
+Any member of the University community who encourages, aids, assists, or participates in any act of sexual misconduct against another is in violation of the University policy, Title IX, and Article 129-B.

-Read the College’s policies on sexual misconduct.
+Read the University’s policies on sexual misconduct.

 Reporting Sexual Misconduct